Jurfest/iac-mba-activity/README.md

 ### -->

 <!-- TODO:
-- Add script with operations to setup and configure infraestructure
 - Refactor playbook with roles (making the playbook more modular, reusable and simple to maintain)
 - Add alternative branch with AWS as cloud provider
 - Add alternative branch fetching vote-app from remote repository